pdmosses/hyperlinked-twins/docs/browsing.md

 Each name reference in a hyperlinked twin webpage is a clickable link to a declaration.

 However, a name may refer to a non-unique declaration;
-the reference then links to its first declaration (either in the same page as the reference, otherwise in the page with the first relative URL, ordered lexicographically).
+the link then jumps to the first declaration.

 ### Name declarations

 In general, there may be any number of references to a name declaration.
-Each declaration in the generated webpage links directly to the first reference to it when all the references are in a single page;
-otherwise clicking on the name displays a modal with a link to a reference in each page.
+Clicking on a declaration displays a modal with links to all the references to the declaration.[^1]

+[^1]: When there is only one reference to a declaration, ​    clicking on the declaration jumps directly to the reference.
+​    When there are no references to a declaration,
+​    clicking on it has no effect.

+!!! tip

+    To close a modal, either click its × button, or click anywhere outside the modal display.

 ### Tooltips

 Each name reference and declaration has a `title` attribute that browsers may display when hovering over the name with a pointing device.[^title]

-The title shows the line number of the target of the link, together with the relative URL for hyperlinks to other pages.
-It also lists the line numbers and URLs of any further occurrences of the name.
+The title indicates whether the name occurrence is a declaration or a reference.
+When it is a declaration, it also indicates how many references to it were found.

 [^title]: Browsers on mobile devices don't display title attributes.
     Moreover, the Safari desktop browser (version 17) doesn't display them.

-### Popups

-Clicking on a name declaration displays a modal whenever there are references to it on more than one page.
-The modal has a link to a reference on each page.

-!!! tip

-    To close a modal, either click its × button, or click anywhere outside the modal.

 ## Formatting